 The Effect Of Excess Protein – Now & Later

 It’s true that as an athlete, your body will need more nutrients than a normal person would to recover from intense riding sessions.
-As such, an increased intake of protein will help repair and strengthen your muscle tissues.
-Which is why you see so many athletes following a high-protein diet.
+As such, an increased intake of protein will help repair and strengthen your muscle tissues, which is why you see so many athletes following a high-protein diet.

 But research has found that there is a possibility that a person can ingest too much protein.
 This over-consumption can potentially lead to health conditions related to your kidneys and calcium deficiencies.
 As such, it’s important that you follow a balanced diet and stick to the guidelines suggested by experts.

-Adjust Your Intake Too Avoid Excessive Intake
+Adjust Your Intake To Avoid Excessive Intake

 The daily recommended dosage of protein is around 0.3g-2g grams of protein per pound of body weight per day.
 Any less than that and your body will not repair itself properly and grow as it should.
 Any more than that and your body can experience certain debilitating conditions.

 One of the more immediate and serious effects of consuming too much protein before an event or riding session is the risk of dehydration.

 High intake levels of protein can lead to increased water loss in the body, causing acute dehydration.
 This occurs because your body excretes water as a way to rid itself of urea, which is formed as a direct result of the breakdown of protein.
 The severity of dehydration depends on the type and quality of protein powders.

 Add to that the fact that your body produces more sweat when you’re riding, and you have all the makings of complications due to dehydration.